doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 <br/>

-5. Because this is (likely) the first time you are connecting to this server, the terminal will then output a message about authenticity and ask you: `Are you sure you want to continue connecting (yes/no/[fingerprint])?`.
+5. If this is the first time you are connecting to this server, the terminal will then output a message about authenticity and ask you: `Are you sure you want to continue connecting (yes/no/[fingerprint])?`.
 Type in `yes`.
+> Note: Skip this if this is not your first time.

 <br/>